 Competitive Battle Cards

 Battle cards are the highest-value piece of content the average B2B sales team has access to — and the most consistently under-built.
-A battle card for a specific competitor should answer four questions: What does this competitor do well that we need to acknowledge?
-Where do we genuinely win and why?
-What are the landmines — specific facts that surface problems for the competitor at the right moment?
-What is the response when the prospect says the competitor is 15 percent cheaper?
+A battle card for a specific competitor should answer four questions a rep faces in a live deal: What does this competitor do well that we need to acknowledge?
+What are the three or four situations where we genuinely win and why?
+What are the landmines — specific facts or questions that will surface problems for the competitor at the right moment?
+And what is the response when the prospect says the competitor is 15 percent cheaper?

 The battle cards that get used are specific, opinionated, and updated quarterly.
-The battle cards that gather dust are neutral, careful, and exhaustive in feature comparisons — written from a marketing perspective rather than a rep's perspective in a live negotiation.
+The battle cards that gather dust are written from a marketing perspective — neutral, careful, exhaustive in feature comparisons — rather than from a rep's perspective in a live negotiation.

 Case Studies Built for Sales, Not for Marketing

 There are two kinds of case studies.
-The marketing case study: a polished narrative about a customer's transformation with a CIO quote.
-The sales case study: a specific, quantified account of what the customer was doing before, what they're doing now, and what the measurable difference is.
+The kind built for marketing — a polished narrative about a customer's transformation, with a high-quality design and a quote from the CIO — and the kind built for sales — a specific, quantified account of what the customer was doing before, what they are doing now, and what the measurable difference is.

-The marketing case study earns placements on the website.
+The marketing case study earns placements on the website and in the press kit.
 The sales case study wins deals.
+The distinction is specificity.
 "Company X cut their cost per opportunity from $3,200 to $1,900 over 90 days after implementation" is a sales case study.
 "Company X transformed their marketing operations" is a marketing case study that a rep cannot use in a CFO conversation.

 ROI Calculators and Business Case Frameworks